lawgro/magictime-installers/README.md

 # How it works
 1. Install MagicTime App on your Mac/Windows one time.
 2. It builds your timesheet in the background.
-3. Review & file in just few seconds
+3. Review & file in just few seconds.

 Thats it!!!

 Note: To use MagicTime you need to have an account in [lawgro.com](https://lawgro.com)